chariotsofiron/lobster/DESIGN.md

     - may need to check side flag on match iteration
     - branch prediction may make all these irrrelevant

-## Why return iterator?
+## Add order return type

-There are 3 options
+What should the function signature be for the add order method?

-1. `fn add(&mut self, order: Order, &mut Vec<Fill>) -> ()`
+> `fn add(&mut self, order: Order, &mut Vec<Fill>) -> ()`

+- use an out parameter to avoid allocations
+- tedious for caller to manage buffer

-2. `fn add(&mut self, order: Order) -> Vec<Fill>`
+> `fn add(&mut self, order: Order) -> Vec<Fill>`

+- allocates a new vector for every add

-3. `fn add(&mut self, order: Order) -> impl Iterator<Item=Fill>`
+> `fn add(&mut self, order: Order) -> impl Iterator<Item=Fill>`

-- First is prone to misuse if caller doesn't clear vector.
-- Second requires allocations for every add
+- avoids allocations
-- Third avoids allocations, allows interrupting order matching if needed.
-Puts control in the hands of the caller.
+- effectful iterators are generally considered bad practice
+- what happens if we drop the iterator before it's done?
+- why would we want this?

+> `fn add(&mut self, order: Order) -> &[Fill<Order>]`

+- let book manage the buffer
+- caller can't modify the buffer
+- allocation free

 ## Why not use signed quantity to represent sells?